epassaro/ubuntu-custom-images/README.md

 ## Details
 - Custom images are built using a [GitHub Actions workflow](https://github.com/epassaro/ubuntu-custom-images/blob/main/.github/workflows/build.yml)
 - Configuration files are located under the `config` folder
--  I selected the LXDE desktop environment and compressed the ISO using the `bz2` algorithm because GitHub assets have a limit of 2GB
+-  I selected the XFCE desktop environment and compressed the ISO using the `bz2` algorithm because GitHub assets have a limit of 2GB

 ## Credits